 "Republicans know we can't truly represent America until we're engaged in every community and every state.
 The old GOP didn't do a great job of that.
 But the new GOP - the Growth and Opportunity Party - is doing things differently," Mr. Priebus says.

 9,500 reenactors, 375 horses, 300,000 spectators arrive for 150th anniversary of the Battle of Gettysburg

 The National Republican Congressional Committee has assembled a compendium of Rep. Nancy Pelosi's, uh, commentary in recent days.
 Yes, there's video.
-Yes, "We have to pass Obamacare to find out what's in it" is included in the list of all time greats from the California Democrat, compiled by the organization's online guru Matt Gorman.
-Find it all here

 'Incompetent' and 'liar' among most frequently used words to describe the president: Pew Research Center